artefactual/archivematica-docs/index.rst

 User manual
 ===========

-Manual for Archivematica users explaining functionality and configuration operations performed through the user interface.
+The user manual is intended for archivists, librarians, and other users who interact with Archivematica through the web-based user interface.
+The user manual is organized based on the tabs in the Archivematica UI.

 .. _overview: